 #1 Famous Conservationists: David Suzuki

 The longtime host of the Canadian Broadcasting Company’s “The Nature of Things,” David Suzuki is arguably the world’s most committed conservationist.
-He became fascinated by nature as a young boy and collected specimens from a swamp near his house.
+First, he became fascinated by nature as a young boy and collected specimens from a swamp near his house.

-Universally lauded and celebrated, Suzuki has won several prestigious awards, including the UN Environment Programme Medal and the UNESCO Kalinga Prize for the Popularization of Science.
-Plus, the beloved eco-warrior is an Order of Canada inductee that has two schools named after him.
+Universally lauded and celebrated, Suzuki has won several prestigious awards, including the UN Environment Programme Medal and also the UNESCO Kalinga Prize for the Popularization of Science.
+Additionally, the beloved eco-warrior is an Order of Canada inductee that has two schools named after him.

 These days, mindful of his carbon footprint, Suzuki sticks to his Canadian stomping grounds.
 But you can often catch him on radio programs — his preferred medium — waxing poetic about sustainability, climate change, and animal conservation.